GInxh/GInxh.github.io/about.md

 I am currently developing scalable fleets of peer nodes to support user growth.
 I am also developing testing tools and microservices to support peer nodes and user hosted data stores, for a secure and optimized user experience, with a focus on decentralization for developing infrastructure as software.

-In my spare time, I also like to [code](https://github.com/GInxh/), and take Computer Science classes on certain topics as I approach them in projects I work on.

 If you would like a copy of my resume, or to work on a project with me, you can contact me

 via [email](mailto:vhickox@gmail.com)